SHERIFF JOHN WHARTON.

 A later photograph of the Chemists shop.

-It was her niece, Anne Wharton, who had married John Wharton of Skelton
+It was her niece, Anne Wharton, who had married John Hall Stevenson of Skelton Castle. [see 1740]

 Ann Castle of the House of Correction at Northallerton was charged with stealing at Skelton one bundle of split laths, value 2 pence, the property of John Wharton esquire, of Skelton Castle.

-He is made a Captain in the North Riding of Yorkshire Yeoman Cavalry.
+He was made a Captain in the North Riding of Yorkshire Yeoman Cavalry.

 The Revolution and execution of the King of France and the War with that country had caused a fear of a civil uprising in Britain and a possible invasion.